ramonaharrison/ramonaharrison.github.io/_posts/2015-03-27-wikipedia-philosophy.md

 layout:     post
 title:      How Many Clicks Does It Take to Get to Wikipedia's Philosophy Entry?
 date:       2015-03-27 8:00:19
-summary:  A little exercise using HTTP + Java's URL class to find the distance from any Wikipedia article to the Philosophy entry.
+summary:  An exercise using HTTP + Java's URL class to find the distance from any Wikipedia article to the Philosophy entry.
 categories: accesscode java http wikipedia
 published: true
 ---